Are you going on holiday to Hungary soon? In this post, I’ve outlined some of the fun things to do in Budapest you must not miss.

 - House of Terror

-- Zoltán Kodály Memorial Museum
+- Zoltán Kodály Archive and Museum

-- Ferenc Hopp Museum of East Asian Arts
+- Ferenc Hopp Museum of Asiatic Arts

 - Heroes’ Square

-You’ll also stumble upon many awesome restaurants to eat and as well cafés.
-Plus, if your shopping mode on (I’m talking to you ladies) then you’re in for a good treat.
+Of course, apart from these, you’ll also stumble upon many awesome restaurants to eat and as well cafés.
+Plus, if your shopping mode is on (I’m talking to you ladies), then you’re in for a good treat.

 The Shoes on the Danube Bank is an art installation created by a Hungarian sculptor called Gyula Pauer, and it is meant to be a memorial for those unfortunate people who got killed by the Danube Bank.

-Well, Budapest, in general, have a rich history – a mix of good, bad and the ugly.
-In a personal perspective, I highly suggest reading about the city’s history before or during your stay to get a grasp of what has happened because not only it is interesting, it is also an eye-opener.
+Apart from it being one of the things to do in Budapest, this capital itself has a rich history – a mix of good, bad, and the ugly.
+From a personal perspective, I highly suggest reading about the city’s history before or during your stay to get a grasp of what has happened because not only it is interesting, it is also an eye-opener.

-The Shoes on the Danube Bank is there in memory of the people who didn’t saw another sunrise and that this installation teaches you that war brings nothing but sorrow.
+But there is one thing I know: The Shoes on the Danube Bank is there in memory of the people who didn’t saw another sunrise and that this installation teaches you that war brings nothing but sorrow.

+Is there anything to see on this Island?
 You see, it is a small island.
-In fact, it takes only about a couple of hours and you’ll possibly see everything already.
-However, it doesn’t mean you should spend longer time while in there.
+In fact, it takes only about a couple of hours, and you’ll possibly see everything already.
+However, it doesn’t mean you should spend a long time while there.

 The idea of going to Margaret Island in the first place is to take a little break from the city.
-There are few things you can do in here aside from strolling and these are:
+There are few things you can do in here aside from strolling, and these are: